 You can play Steam Tower in portrait or landscape mode.
 We prefer the sideways mode.

 And, here’s the rub; it’s actually very tricky to get past level 8 in a single bonus round.
-This means two things: Firstly you won’t be achieving the mega multipliers very often, so the big wins aren’t that prolific, and secondly, by time you reach the blonde chick at the top of the tower she’ll almost definitely be an octogenarian.
+This means two things: Firstly you won’t be achieving the mega multipliers very often, so the big wins aren’t that prolific, and secondly, by time you reach the damsel in distress at the top of the tower she’ll almost definitely be an octogenarian.
 Either that, or the dragon will have munched her.

 Still, the slot is worth a spin for its unique mechanics – and we do love the Steampunk Dude and his mechanical bonus arm!